OData/v3ProtocolDocument/OData.markdown

 To request only the count of an entity collection, the client appends /$count to the path of the request URL.

+On success, the server returns a 2xx status code with the response body containing the count of entities matching the request, formatted as a simple scalar integer value.

 For example:

     http://services.odata.org/OData/OData.svc/Products/$count?$filter=Price lt 10.00

-Returns all count of all Products whose Price is less than $10.00.
+Returns the count of all Products whose Price is less than $10.00.

 ## 7.3.
 Data Modification ##